Allow2/Allow2Automate/README.md

 # Creating PlugIns

-Plugins provide an ability to hook in to Allow2 and use it to control external devices/etc. For example, if you use battle.net parental controls, they provide no API and are not integrated with Allow2.
+Plugins are new and provide an ability to hook in to Allow2 and use it to control external devices/etc. For example, if you use battle.net parental controls, they provide no API and are not integrated with Allow2.
 However, you can develop a plugin and submit it to the directory and within that plugin create the necessary bridge to translate controls.